 West Hawaii Trails is a 501(c)3 nonprofit that maintains the Kaloko trails, aka Makāula-ʻOʻoma.
 These rocky, rooty trails are in an ʻōhiʻa forest and are popular with hikers, trail runners and mountain bikers.

-Join us for volunteer trail work on the 1st Saturday of every month.
-More info
+Join us for volunteer trail work: More info

-Dr. Jeff McDevitt, pictured here with his daugher Melia, is a retired local physician who runs the 501(c)3 nonprofit West Hawaii Trails, and is out weekly maintaining the trails.
+Dr. Jeff McDevitt, pictured here with his daugher Malia, is a retired local physician who runs the 501(c)3 nonprofit West Hawaii Trails, and is out weekly maintaining the trails.
 We'd love your help paying for trail tools.
+No donation is too small, if everybody gave five dollars it would be enough.
+Mahalo!

 Map of the Kaloko (aka Makāula-‘O‘oma) trails on TrailForks.
 Google maps link to trailhead parking.